 Opes Industries was a clean technology and waste management business.

-The facility was built at an established landfill and aggregates business on a 76 hectare site located in Oxfordshire.
+The facility was built at an established landfill and aggregates business on a 76-hectare site located in Oxfordshire.

+The waste-to-energy plant uses gasification technology to generate electricity directly from the SRF produced from its own throughput.
+The site also retains significant aggregate reserves.
 Opes Industries assembled an impressive team to oversee the development and operation of the facility.
 The investment was secured with a first charge on the business and the freehold site.